 The Installer project was completed in November 2009.
 The materials produced include a manual with Installation and startup Checklists.
-The manual, entitled Installation of Wastewater Treatment Systems is now available for purchase by CIDWT members as well by the general public.
+The manual, entitled Installation of Wastewater Treatment Systems is now available for purchase by the general public.
 The Installation Checklists describe the key items to be recorded during a maintenance visit are available online.
 Nearly 240 Diagrams created for the manual are also available.
 Individuals and entities who wish to use the slide presentations for training will have the opportunity to attend Train-the-Trainer events.
-These will be posted in the Calendar.

 CIDWT Installer Training and Train-the-Trainer Program Conducted in St. Louis, Missouri.